hansaskov/extract-windows-key/README.md

 ## Running the Program from Source

 1. Clone the repository to your local machine using `git clone https://github.com/hansaskov/extract-windows-key`.
-2. Navigate to the cloned repository's directory  `cd extract-windows-key`.
+2. Navigate to the cloned repository's directory using `cd extract-windows-key`.
 3. Compile and run the program with `cargo run`.
 4. The Windows key will be displayed in the GUI.
 5. Click the "Save" button to save the Windows key and your computer's name to a CSV file named `windows_keys.txt`.
 6. Click the "Close" button to close the program.

+## Dependencies

 ## Functionality

-The program has the following main functions:
+The program includes the following main functions:

 - `main`: Initializes the GUI and sets up the event handler for button clicks.
 - `get_computer_name`: Retrieves the computer's name.